-Tough decisions to make over the next couple of months.
+Trails Tough decisions to make over the next couple of months.

 This dilemma presents itself to me every winter.
-I am in the early stages of debate with myself about this summer's campouts as we speak.

-Each year my lovely wife and I do as much camping as we can.
+I am in the early stages of debate with myself about this summer's campouts as Each year my lovely wife and I do as much camping as we can.
 Each year I go through the chore of deciding how many times we can go, for how long we can go, and where we go.
 This camping thing for the two of us began in 1975 when I convinced her to try sleeping in a tent at a wilderness campground for the first time in her life.
 I spent a good part of that winter deciding on exactly where to go, with Canada on my mind.
 I eventually decided on Mississagi Provincial Park north of Elliot Lake, Ontario.
 We made the long drive to the park, and wouldn't you know it, as we pulled up to the little registration shack, the first thing we saw was a large handwritten notice advising all campers to keep all foodstuffs in closed vehicles because of black bear problems.

-That trip was the first ever camping outing for my wife, and you can imagine I finally convinced her that no bear was going to bother us in our little 7x7" wall tent.
-We wound up having a terrific time as we hiked trails and explored Trails by road the vast

-I caught lake trout, we actually did see a black bear

-while driving north of the

-campground, we had campfires every night, we hiked

-trails, with one that led to a

-300-foot-high cliff edge overlooking a small lake below,

-and we did it all without a

-drop of rain falling on us for

-I returned there a few

-years later with a friend,

-and the two of us spent several days doing a 40-mile

-canoe and portage round

-trip paddling, portaging,

-camping, fishing and admir-

-Like idiots, we paddled

-through waves nearly two

-feet high across a sevenmile-long lake coming out

-on our last day, pushing

-through on a wing and a
+That trip was the first ever camping outing for my wife, and you can imagine What to do?
+Where to go? her response to the sign. prayer that we would make of Lake Superior.
+I finally convinced her that no bear was going to bother us in our little 7x7" wall tent.
+We wound up having a terrific time as we hiked trails and explored by road the vast surrounding wilderness that the BY WILL MAINES contains park.
+I caught lake trout, we actually did see a black bear while driving north of the campground, we had campfires every night, we hiked trails, with one that led to a 300-foot-high cliff edge overlooking a small lake below, and we did it all without a drop of rain falling on us for an entire week.
+I returned there a few years later with a friend, and the two of us spent several days doing a 40-mile canoe and portage round trip paddling, portaging, camping, fishing and admiring unspoiled wilderness.
+Like idiots, we paddled through waves nearly two feet high across a sevenmile-long lake coming out on our last day, pushing through on a wing and a It took some talking, but it to the other end of the lake.
+Since you are reading this now, I'm guessing you know we made it.

-ing unspoiled wilderness.